core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Note that these same values are used to decrypt and verify each and every multicast notification received for the target resource.

-The replay protection and checking of multicast notifications is performed as specified in {{Section 4.1.3.5.2 of RFC8613}}.

 # Example with Group OSCORE # {#sec-example-with-security}

 The following example refers to two clients C_1 and C_2 that register to observe a resource /r at a Server S, which has address SRV_ADDR and listens to the port number SRV_PORT.
 Before the following exchanges occur, no clients are observing the resource /r , which has value "1234".